 2. Safe Testing Environment

 Sandboxing allows developers and security professionals to test new or untrusted software without risking system integrity.
 The controlled setting ensures that any bugs, vulnerabilities, or unexpected behaviors are contained within the sandbox, preventing damage to the host environment.
-This safe space fosters innovation, as developers can experiment freely, knowing that any mistakes won’t have long-term consequences.

 3. Efficient Malware Analysis